tylergrayson/login_automate/README.md

 # login_automate

-Automate the login process to a website you visit frequently!
+Automate the login process to a website you visit frequently.

 Here I utilized selenium web driver to manipulate the DOM.